Wall Street: 21st century

 In 2001, the Big Board, as some termed the NYSE, was described as the world's "largest and most prestigious stock market".
 When the World Trade Center was destroyed on September 11, 2001, the attacks "crippled" the communications network and destroyed many buildings in the Financial District, although the buildings on Wall Street itself saw only little physical damage.
 One estimate was that 45% of Wall Street's "best office space" had been lost.
 The NYSE was determined to re-open on September 17, almost a week after the attack.
 During this time Rockefeller Group Business Center opened additional offices at 48 Wall Street.
 Still, after September 11, the financial services industry went through a downturn with a sizable drop in year-end bonuses of $6.5 billion, according to one estimate from a state comptroller's office.

-To guard against a vehicular bombing in the area, authorities built concrete barriers, and found ways over time to make them more aesthetically appealing by spending $5000 to $8000 apiece on bollards.
+To guard against terrorist attacks in the area, Wall Street from Broadway to William Street, and Broad Street from Beaver to Nassau was permanently closed to vehicular traffic and pedestrianized.
+The intersection of Broad and Wall in front of the NYSE, is a now public square.
+Vehicle traffic is only allowed for local residents and those with permission from local businesses and the city and only after being subject to a security search.
+Authorities built concrete barriers, and found ways over time to make them more aesthetically appealing by spending $5000 to $8000 apiece on bollards.
 Parts of Wall Street, as well as several other streets in the neighborhood, were blocked off by specially designed bollards:

 The Guardian reporter Andrew Clark described the years of 2006 to 2010 as "tumultuous", in which the heartland of America was "mired in gloom" with high unemployment around 9.6%, with average house prices falling from $230,000 in 2006 to $183,000, and foreboding increases in the national debt to $13.4 trillion, but that despite the setbacks, the American economy was once more "bouncing back".
 What had happened during these heady years?
 Clark wrote: